 Well, what happens when you use a screw instead of a hammer?

 Culture clashes manifest in one’s complete retrieval from the foreign culture and complete immersion into his or her own.

-With time, this leads to cultural hierarchy, closed-mindedness, as we will see later, nationalism.
+With time, this leads to culture ranking, closed-mindedness, as we will see later, nationalism.

-Drawing on my own experience, I had to move to Australia to take a strong interest in the story of my country.
+Drawing on my own experience, it’s only when I moved to Australia that I took a strong interest in the story of my country.

-Believe it or not, I discovered more than a few things about myself (like how proud I was to be Belgian).
+Believe it or not, I discovered more than a few things about myself (like how proud I was to be Belgian, something I ignored).

-This urge for self-discovery can almost only be triggered when your identity is threatened by a new culture, a new “story” you are immersed in.
+This urge for self-discovery is often triggered when your identity is threatened by a new culture, a new “story” you are immersed in.

-Because of the absence of cultural repairs, you hold on to your own culture and story like on an identity liferaft in an oceanic storm of foreignness.
+Because of the absence of cultural repairs, you hold on to your own culture and story like a survivor at sea holds onto his liferaft.